Hospice Care FAQs

 Hospice patients usually have a life expectancy of six months or less if the disease follows its normal course without curative treatment.
 A patient will not be discharged from hospice care, however, if he or she lives beyond that time frame and continues to meet the criteria for receiving hospice care.

-If hospitalization is needed, the Allegiance Hospice interdisciplinary treatment team will coordinate the transition and maintain contact with the patient and family during the hospital stay.
+If hospitalization is needed, the Henry Ford Allegiance Hospice interdisciplinary treatment team will coordinate the transition and maintain contact with the patient and family during the hospital stay.

-Allegiance Hospice is grateful to have the help of approximately 120 volunteers.
+Henry Ford Allegiance Hospice is grateful to have the help of approximately 120 volunteers.
 All volunteers participate in a training program to gain an understanding of our hospice program and find the right fit for their skills.
 Patient care is only one of many roles available to hospice volunteers.
-If you’re interested in learning more about volunteering for Allegiance Hospice, please call the volunteer coordinator at (517) 841-6982 or (888) 821-3256.